Calendars: Find out what's going on in New Haven

-- What to do this weekend: Published by the international office and it is a synopsis of all the events taking place in new haven for the weekend, including activities for families, couple, and singles.
-It’s updated weekly.
+- What to do this weekend: Published by the international office and it is a synopsis of all the events taking place in New Haven for the weekend, including activities for families, couples, and singles.
+It is updated weekly.

 - Yale Calendar of Events

-- MacMillan Center: This is the most comprehensive list of lectures, events and workshops at Yale.
-It is mind-blowing the number of events that takes place at Yale in one week.
+- MacMillan Center: The MacMillan Center produces one of the most comprehensive list of lectures, events and workshops at Yale.

-- Festival of Arts and Ideas: Now entering its fourteenth year, the Festival is firmly established as one of the world's most significant arts festivals.
+- Festival of Arts & Ideas: A summer festival that typically lasts more than two weeks, Arts & Ideas is firmly established as one of the world's most significant arts festivals.
 It has the distinction of fusing arts and ideas programs to present a broad array of offerings within and across genres.
-The Festival showcases hundreds of international events each summer, from over 75 countries, with an impressive scale and scope unmatched in the Northeast.
+The festival showcases hundreds of events, with performers from countries around the globe.

-- Concerts on the Green: During the summer a series of concerts are held on the New Haven Green in Downtown New Haven.
+- Concerts on the Green: During the summer a series of free concerts are held on the New Haven Green in Downtown New Haven.
 In 2006 there were three concerts on the green and included performances by Kenny Rogers, Kassie DePaiva, Boyz II Men, Warren Wolf Quartet, The Temptations and Doug Wamle Quartet.
-These concerts are free of charge.

-- New Haven Jazz Festival: In the summer the city opens itself up for jazz which is now in its 25th year.
+- New Haven Jazz Festival: Each summer the city opens itself up for jazz.

-- Pilot Pen Tennis: Each year the city serves as one of the stops on the US Open Series at the Connecticut Tennis Center at Yale University
+- New Haven Open at Yale: Each year the city serves as one of the stops on the US Open Series at the Connecticut Tennis Center at Yale University

 - Yale School of Music puts on many concerts.